 There are many excellent hotels in other parts of Metro Vancouver, including the following in different parts of town:

-- In North Vancouver: The Pinnacle Hotel and Lonsdale Quay Hotel are both convenient and close to the Seabus.
+- In North Vancouver – the Pinnacle Hotel and Lonsdale Quay Hotel are both convenient and close to the SeaBus.
+To learn about other places to stay on the North Shore see our article about North Vancouver Hotels.

-- In Surrey: The Sheraton Vancouver Guilford Hotel is a good place if you need to stay in Surrey.
+- In Surrey – the Sheraton Vancouver Guildford Hotel is a good place if you need to stay in Surrey.
+For a list of other places see our article about Surrey Hotels.

 Best Places for Camping